OldManUmby/Sundered-Shadows/Manuscript/10-Characters.md

 # ==CHARACTERS==

-In this section, you'll find instructions for creating a player character (PC).
+In this section, you'll find content for creating a player character (PC).
+Here, the following points are covered.

+***Ancestry.*** The core racial and heritage options for player characters.
+***Origin.*** The core background and cultural options for player characters.

 # Ancestry

 <!--add copy here-->

 ## Abilities

 All characters have a set of natural abilities.
 The first three abilities define the physical aspects, while the final three represent the mental aspects.

 ***Strength.*** Brawn, might and physical power.
 ***Dexterity.*** Coordination, reflexes, and speed.
 ***Constitution.*** Health, vitality, and stamina.
 ***Intelligence.*** Learning, judgement and reasoning.
 ***Wisdom.*** Instinct, perception, and willpower.
 ***Charisma.*** Charm, influence, and presence.

 ### Ability Modifiers

 <!--add copy here-->